To reflect the mission statement of the University of Northern Iowa.

 It is imperative that the quality of the university's instruction be maintained and enhanced though increasingly strong emphasis on:

-(2) the central importance and complementary relationship of teaching and research,
+(2) The central importance and complementary relationship of teaching and research;

-(4) development of the life of the university community itself as an effective educational force.
+(4) Development of the life of the university community itself as an effective educational force.

-In order to serve students of all ages and to be responsive to their needs and preferences and to the needs of society, it is imperative that the university offer a variety of programs in such areas as liberal arts, business, social work, and technology.
+In order to serve students of all ages and to be responsive to their needs and preferences and to the needs of society, it is imperative that the university offer a variety of programs in such areas as liberal arts, education, business, social work, and technology.
 It will offer no major programs in agriculture, architecture, dentistry, engineering, forestry, hospital administration, law, pharmacy, medicine, or veterinary medicine.

-In the area of teacher preparation the university must remain at the forefront of developments in the field of education and be prepared to offer instruction in new areas required by society.
+In the area of teacher preparation, the university must remain at the forefront of developments in the field of education and be prepared to offer instruction in new areas required by society.
 Furthermore, UNI should be more than merely responsive to changing needs and interests of its students and society.
 It must provide leadership in educational innovations, programs, and research.